 HMRC sees the construction industry as a sector that presents a significant risk to the Exchequer.
-As a result a reverse charge for building work is due to be introduced, to combat fraud.
-This will mean, essentially, that building contractors will not pay VAT to their sub-contractors, but will account for it themselves.
-It is important that all affected parties familiarise themselves with the new rules before they are introduced on 1 October 2019.
+As a result a reverse charge for building work is to be introduced, to combat fraud.
+This was originally due to be introduced on 1 October 2019, but its implementation has been delayed several times.
+Once implemented the new legislation will mean, essentially, that building contractors will not pay VAT to their sub-contractors, but will account for it themselves.
+It is important that all affected parties familiarise themselves with the new rules before they are introduced on 1 March 2021.

 Reverse charge accounting already exists in other areas seen as susceptible to fraud, notably mobile phones and computer chips.
 The reverse charge also applies (for reasons not associated with combating avoidance) to some goods and services, including building work, received from outside the UK.
 The proposed construction reverse charge mechanism is therefore sometimes referred to specifically as the ‘domestic reverse charge’, or DRC.